sebasgo/pi-dawn/README.rst

     This will serve the frontend application at http://localhost:8080/ .
 The application won't work
-    properly though because it won't be able access the backend API.
+    properly though because it can't access the backend API.

 3. Backend Flask application::